Save on Fuel Costs

-Driving in electric mode provides the equivalent of paying a little over $1 per gallon of gasoline.
+Driving in electric mode provides the equivalent of paying about $1.50 per gallon of gasoline.
 EVs guard against rising fuel prices since gasoline prices are much more volatile than Vermont electric rates.
-The chart (left) shows how an average Vermont driver could have saved $3,700 over five years starting in 2011.
+The chart (left) shows how an average Vermont driver could have saved $2,400 over five years starting in December 2013.

 Use the U.S. DOE Alternative Fuel Data Center’s Vehicle Cost Calculator to compare the total cost of ownership for EVs and other types of vehicles.